megansmithmath/megansmithmath.Github.io/Connect.md

 <br>
 <br>
   <p align="center">
-  <span>I’m actively pursuing a data analyst role.
+  I have a strong passion for data analysis and am actively pursuing a data analyst role.
 If you know of any opportunities, I’d love to talk with you to learn more.
-Otherwise, connect with me on LinkedIn to follow my data journey, and stay tuned for more future data projects.</span>
+Let’s connect and discuss how my skills can contribute to your next data-driven project.
+You can also join me on LinkedIn to follow my data journey and stay updated on my future data projects.
   </p>